 In any of the above situations, if a Will has not been written, your estate will be divided according to the Rules of Intestacy.
 This could mean your assets are passed on contrary to the way you would have wished, and there may be no provision for some of the people closest to you.

-As your legal advisor acting in your best interests at all times, you may require us to prepare lifetime trusts, selling or gifting assets or any business interests and guide you through any tax issues which may arise.
+As your legal advisor acting in your best interests at all times, you may require us to prepare lifetime trusts, selling or gifting assets or any business interests, and guide you through any tax issues which may arise.

 Living arrangements and other family-related issues can prove difficult and complex.
 The advice of your specialist legal team at Lanyon Bowdler will focus on anything that may crop up and offer possible solutions to help you come to a decision.

-There may be particular reasons why you don’t want your estate to immediately pass to beneficiaries on your death and we will guide you in the areas of setting up trusts which will protect them and any inheritance.
+There may be particular reasons why you don’t want your estate immediately to pass to beneficiaries on your death, and we will guide you in the areas of setting up trusts which will protect them and any inheritance.
 These reasons may include the vulnerability of the beneficiary, divorce, bankruptcy or a weakness for poor spending.